RutvikJ77/Articles.xyz/cm6ut1i1a000309lbcakr7r6u.md

 | Immutability | Immutable - It is what it is - once recorded, it is part of history | Mutable - change in team name, change in location |
 | Appearance | Like Onion - has many layers which can be used for aggregations and calc. | Like Knife - slice and dice your “onion” using filtering, grouping and more. |

-Each fact has 4 dimensions associated with it - Who, Where, When and How
+Each fact has 4 dimensions associated with it - Who, Where, When and How.
+To illustrate this take an example of you travelling for vacation to Hawaii.

+**Fact:** You booked a flight.

+**Dimensions:**

+1. **Who:** You, the passenger who booked the flight has an ID associated.

+2. **Where:** The departure and arrival locations of your flight.
+For example, departing from Los Angeles International Airport (LAX) and arriving at Daniel K. Inouye International Airport (HNL).

+3. **When:** The date and time of your scheduled flight probably May 15, 2025, at 10:00 AM.

+4. **How:** The class of service and method of booking.
+Giving you an upgrade to Business Class which you booked through a website.

+### Approaches

-Fact Modelling has 2 approaches to structure and store the data:
+Back from the imaginary vacation, Fact Modeling has 2 approaches to structure and store the data:

 * Normalization - organizing data to reduce redundancy and ensure data integrity